-- Navigate Library → Dell Active System Manager → Sample Workflow → Synchronous → Scaleup Service Server Workflow. - NOTE: The Synchronous workflow is used for demonstration. - 2.
-Set the default ASMAppliance object if the object is already as a resource. - 3.
-Click Submit and proceed to the following page and select the target Service. - Click Submit, and select the target server Service Component to clone and add to the Service. - 5.
-Set the name and the number of instances (must be an integer (for example, 0,1,2,3 and so on) and not a rational number value even though the primary data type (Number) for vRO suggests it can be. - 6.
+Navigate Library \rightarrow Dell Active System Manager \rightarrow Sample Workflow \rightarrow Synchronous \rightarrow Scaleup 1.
+Service - Server Workflow.

+NOTE: The Synchronous workflow is used for demonstration.

+- 2. Set the default ASMAppliance object if the object is already as a resource. - 3.
+Click Submit and proceed to the following page and select the target Service. - 4.
+Click Submit, and select the target server Service Component to clone and add to the Service. - 5.
+Set the name and the number of instances (must be an integer and not a fractional value). - 6.
 Click Submit to request the scaleup to the ASM server. - 7.
 Confirm if the new resource is added to the service after completion.